Contemplating today's Gospel

 “Anyone of you who does not renounce all his possessions cannot be my disciple.”

 Fr.
-Joaquim MESEGUER García (Rubí, Barcelona, Spain)Today, Jesus clearly tells us the place all others must take in our hierarchy of love, while also explaining that following His person demonstrates our Christian way of life.
-A path going through different stages, where we must join Jesus with our Cross: “Whoever does not carry his own cross and come after me cannot be my disciple” (Luke 14:27).
+Joaquim MESEGUER García (Rubí, Barcelona, Spain)Today, Jesus shows us the place that our neighbor should occupy in our hierarchy of love and speaks to us about the following of his person that should characterize Christian life, a journey that goes through various stages in which we accompany Jesus Christ with our cross: "Whoever does not carry his own cross and come after me cannot be my disciple" (Luke 14:27).

-Christian life is a non-stop journey with Jesus.
-Now-a-days, theoretically, many claim to be Christians, but, in fact, they are not sharing their journey with Jesus: they stay put at the starting point and do not even begin their trip, or give it up as soon as they can, or just take a different trip with other fellow travelers.
-The luggage we carry to make the journey of our life along with Jesus is the Cross, each one with his own; but, all along, with our share of suffering for those following Christ, there is also included the consolation which God soothes his beholders with, in all their trials.
-God is our hope and the source of life is in Him.
+The Christian life is a continuous journey with Jesus.
+Today, many people claim to be Christians in theory, but in fact they do not walk with Jesus: they stay at the starting point and do not begin the journey, or they abandon it early, or they take another trip with other companions.
+The baggage for walking in this life with Jesus is the cross, each with his own; but, along with the share of pain that falls to us as followers of Christ, there is also the consolation with which God comforts his witnesses in every kind of trial.
+God is our hope, and in Him is the source of life.

 Thoughts on Today's Gospel